Francis H. Sheppard

 - AV-Rated by Martindale-Hubbell

-- Listed in Florida Trend Legal Elite for Labor and Employment
+- Florida Trend Legal Elite for Labor and Employment

 - "What to Do When Faced with a Complaint Against Your Professional License," Orlando Business Journal, July 2018